Elena Carapetis: Voice

-She has also worked extensively as a voice-over artist on advertising campaigns.
+She has worked extensively as a voice-over artist on advertising campaigns, including for Commonwealth Bank, Sunday Mail, and Stone's Ginger Beer, and for corporate videos.

 Writing

+Carapetis cites American playwright Arthur Miller as the writer who has influenced her most in her writing.

 Stage plays

-Carapetis wrote the stage play Helen Back in 2011.
-It has been performed in several places, including Sydney and Adelaide.
-The play made the shortlist for the drama award at the 2012 Adelaide Festival Awards.
+Carapetis wrote the stage play Helen Back in 2011, which is about "the commodification of beauty and the pressure on women to remain beautiful and youthful".
+The play made the shortlist for the Jill Blewett Playwright's Award at the 2012 Adelaide Festival Awards and was performed in Adelaide and Melbourne.

 Her play The Good Son had its world premiere at the Bakehouse Theatre in April 2015.
-Presented by The Other Ones, it was directed by Corey McMahon, and featured Eugenia Fragos, Renato Musolino, Adriana Bonaccurso and Demitrios Sirilas.
+Presented by The Other Ones, it was directed by Corey McMahon, and featured Eugenia Fragos, Renato Musolino, Adriana Bonaccurso, and Demitrios Sirilas.

+The Gods of Strangers, set in Port Pirie, is based on the oral histories of Greek, Cypriot and Italian people who migrated to regional South Australia after World War II.
+It was staged by the State Theatre Company South Australia in 2018, playing at the Dunstan Playhouse in Adelaide as well as in Port Pirie.
+It was also filmed by local production company KOJO and intended to be shown by Country Arts SA in regional cinemas in 2020, but it was later shown online owing to the COVID-19 pandemic in South Australia.

 Carapetis' rewritten version of Antigone, described as a response to the original written by Sophocles, portrays a feminist theme.
 The play consists of a series of monologues and vignettes, which together rail against the silencing and devaluing of women in society.
 The play was produced by the State Theatre Company of South Australia, directed by Anthony Nicola, at the Odeon Theatre in Norwood in June 2022.